 Stepping up from Express to Pro could not be easier.
 No reinstallation but the same program in a different mode.
 You can use the 30-day trial to test the waters first.
 In the unlikely event that you want to go back to Express, again no pain.

 Nothing happens to your catalog and adjustments.
 The Pro mode works identical and you are familiar with the tools and the interface.

-When you buy Pro Sony you can activate it on two computers (Windows, macOS, or combination) concurrently.
+When you buy the Pro Sony license, you can activate it on two computers (Windows, macOS, or combination) concurrently.
 The license does not expire (perpetual) but is bound to a particular version (version 11 currently).
-When a newer version comes along, you can upgrade for a reduced fee from up to two version back.
+When a newer version comes along, you can upgrade for a reduced fee.
 Intermediate updates like 11.1 are free of charge.